Arbibots/contracts/README.md

-# contracts
+# Arbibots Contracts
- contracts for Arbibots
+Contracts for Arbibots (& Cases V1).
+Packaged as a standard Hardhat project.